-At the beginning of 2018, Caliber started monitoring the 20 most known companies in the FTSE-100.
-We have now taken the opportunity to discover the most trusted and liked companies in the UK throughout 2018, and reflect on lessons learned from the year’s biggest movers.
+At the beginning of 2018, Caliber started monitoring the 20 best-known companies in the FTSE 100.
+We have now taken the opportunity to discover the most trusted and liked companies in the UK throughout 2018 and reflect on lessons learned from the year’s biggest movers.

-Despite criticism surrounding the merger with Asda, Sainsbury witnessed over a 5-point growth to its reputation over 2018, possibly due to price reduction efforts, pay rate increases or even its heart-warming dedication to employees that went viral across the UK this year.
+Despite criticism surrounding the merger with Asda, Sainsbury witnessed over a 5-point growth in its reputation over 2018, possibly due to price reduction efforts, pay rate increases, or even its heart-warming dedication to employees that went viral across the UK this year.

 Swift changes, however, may not always be so well received.
 Unilever’s proposal to move out of London seems to have stunted affection across the UK, where after the announcement of scrapping the relocation plans perceptions jumped by 6.8 points – making Unilever the biggest riser of 2018.

 What may be even more interesting is that despite mounting negative news coverage around the restructuring and the retirement of the hero of conscious capitalism, Paul Polman – the consumer goods giant’s reputation never declined.

 Perhaps the brand’s continuous efforts to bolster its reputation and secure integrity allow the public to give a little more benefit of the doubt.

 In contrast, EasyJet’s profits may have taken off, but the reputation seems to be on a slow descent.
 Whether people were put off by the 52% pay gap or the numerous cancellations due to strikes over the summer, it appears that brands built on low-price, low-value propositions may not enjoy the same benefit of the doubt as those with a sense of purpose.

 As we close the chapter on 2018, lessons from the most trusted and liked companies in the UK suggest that what matters most to stakeholders is not what sector a company belongs to or what crisis befalls it – but rather what it does and how it handles it.